 Connecticut courts recognise a variety of categories of privileged communications.
-The most common is the attorney-client privilege, which is invoked when confidential communication between client and attorney is inextricably linked to giving of legal advice.
-The attorney-client privilege may be waived by voluntary disclosure of otherwise confidential communications, the presence of a third party during the communication or if a party places the communications "at issue" in the case.
+The most common is the attorney-client privilege, which is invoked when confidential communication between client and attorney is inextricably linked to the giving of legal advice.
+The attorney-client privilege may be waived by voluntary disclosure of otherwise confidential communications, by the presence of a third party during the communication or by a party's placing the communications "at issue" in the case.
 The "at issue", or implied waiver, exception applies when a party specifically pleads reliance on an attorney's advice as an element of a claim or defence, or otherwise only when the contents of the legal advice is integral to the outcome of the legal claims of the action.

-For public policy reasons, statements made by a client to his attorney with respect to the client's commission of a crime or civil fraud to be committed in the future are not privileged.
+For public policy reasons, statements made by a client to his or her attorney with respect to the client's commission of a crime or civil fraud to be committed in the future are not privileged.

-Connecticut also recognises a psychologist-patient communication privilege (Conn.
+Connecticut also recognises: a psychologist-patient communication privilege (Conn.
 Gen. Stat. § 52-146c); a psychiatrist-patient communication privilege (Conn.
 Gen. Stat. § 52-146d); a physician-patient communication privilege (Conn.
 Gen. Stat. § 52-146o); a clergy-penitent communication privilege (Conn.
-Gen. Stat. § 52-146b); a communications privilege for a sexual assault counsellor and a victim (Conn.
+Gen. Stat. § 52-146b); a communication privilege (Conn.
+Gen. Stat. § 52-146k); a communication privilege for a sexual assault counsellor and a victim (Conn.
 Gen. Stat. § 52-146k); and a parent-child privilege, pursuant to which a parent may decline to testify for or against an accused child in juvenile proceedings (Conn.
 Gen. Stat. § 46b-138a).